Pope Francis: 'Not afraid to admit mistakes' in An...

 Pope: Let us build a humbler, more welcoming Church

-Speaking from the window of the Apostolic Palace, Pope Leo XIV recalled the two contrasting figures from the day’s Gospel reading: the Pharisee, confident in his own righteousness, and the tax collector, conscious of his sin.
+In a message delivered via the window of the Apostolic Palace, Pope Leo XIV described the contrasting figures in today’s Gospel.
+The first figure was a Pharisee, confident in his own righteousness; while the other was a tax collector who realized his sins.

-This path of humility, Pope Leo concluded, allows for both inner healing and the growth of God’s Kingdom: “which does not belong to the proud, but to the humble.”
+Pope Leo ultimately determined that this journey of humility facilitates both personal healing and the expansion of God’s Kingdom: “which is not granted to the proud, but rather to the humble.”